yakovmanshin/YMFF/README.md

 # YMFF: Feature management made easy

-YMFF is a nice little library that makes managing features with feature flags—and managing feature flags themselves—a bliss, thanks to Swift’s [macros](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/macros) and [property wrappers](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/properties/#Property-Wrappers).
+YMFF is a nice little library that makes managing features with feature flags—and managing feature flags themselves—a bliss, thanks to Swift’s [property wrappers](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/properties/#Property-Wrappers) and (in the future) [macros](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/macros).

 <details>
 <summary>Why & How</summary>

-Every company I worked for needed a way to manage availability of features in the apps already shipped to users.
-Surprisingly enough, [*feature flags*](https://en.wikipedia.org/wiki/Feature_toggle) (a.k.a. *feature toggles* a.k.a. *feature switches*) tend to cause a lot of struggle.
+Every company I worked for needed a way to manage availability of features in the apps already shipped to the users.
+Surprisingly, [*feature flags*](https://en.wikipedia.org/wiki/Feature_toggle) (a.k.a. *feature toggles* a.k.a. *feature switches*) tend to cause a lot of struggle.

 **I aspire to change that.**

-YMFF ships completely ready-to-use, right out of the box: you get everything you need to get started in just a few minutes.
-But you can also replace nearly any component of the system with your own, customized implementation.
-The supplied implementation and the protocols are kept in two separate targets (YMFF and YMFFProtocols, respectively).
+YMFF ships completely ready-to-use, right out of the box: you get everything you need to get started in just a few lines of code.

 </details>